 Piping royal icing onto sugar cookies with plastic ziploc bags works great for adults and older kids.
-But I noticed my younger kids getting frustrated with this hack.
+But I noticed my younger kids getting frustrated when decorating their cookies with them.
 The ziploc bags were hard for them to control, and the icing ended up flowing too quickly.

 As I looked through the cabinets trying to find a solution, I noticed the Tum-E Yummies drink bottles they were sipping from while decorating.
-Might they work?
+Maybe they would work in a pinch?

 P.S.
-Placing sugar cookies on a quarter-sheet cookie tray while decorating will corral those sprinkles from running all over your kitchen!
-Just another #momhack I’ve learned over the years…
+One more #momhack I’ve learned over the years… Placing sugar cookies on a quarter-sheet cookie tray while decorating will prevent the sprinkles from running all over your kitchen!

 How To Make Royal Icing

 Soooooo, have I mentioned how EASY this royal icing recipe is, yet?
 Just kidding — but I really just can’t get over it.

 Simply whip together confectioners’ sugar, a little milk, some corn syrup, plus a touch of pure vanilla extract, and then thin it out with a touch of water to the perfect consistency.